alexferdg/data-quality-engine/README.md

 ## Project Overview

 This repository hosts research exploring the interplay between data quality, model capabilities, and computational efficiency in artificial intelligence.
-Our aim is to identify strategies that optimize the use of computational resources while enhancing model performance through improved data quality.

 ## 🚀 Dive Into Synthetic Data Research